Inland Tree & Landscape Conference

 Registration is now OPEN for the first annual Inland Tree and Landscape Conference which will be held at Spokane Community College on February 1, 2019!
 Arborists, landscape architects and other green industry professionals will experience a full day of intermediate and advanced workshops.
 Our featured speakers this year are Dr. John Ball and Dr. Kathy Wolfe.
 Discussions will include the newly revised ANSI pruning standards, urban stressors on trees and social benefits of trees.
 We hope to see you there!

 Arborist CEUs and Landscape Architect CESs will be granted for this event.
+Check out the Course Guide!

 General Admission: $85